aarong/feedme-client/README.md

 #### Client Events

+Library methods may cause certain events to be emitted synchronously, so the application should generally attach any event handlers immediately after initialization.

 ##### connecting

 Emitted when the client state changes from `disconnected` to `connecting`.

 Listeners are invoked with no arguments.

-The `connecting` event is emitted synchronously when there is a call to `client.connect()`, so the application should attach any event handlers before making such a call.

 ##### connect